-We maintained a short-term performance-based incentive program for the 2022 Fiscal Year.
-Bonuses awarded under this program were earned based on each officer's annualized based salary and a pre-established target bonus percentage.
-Final bonuses were determined after considering achievement with respect to pre-established performance goals, specifically EBITDA, safety, direct operating expense, achievement of our sustainability performance target with respect to the amount of recycled water and individual performance.
-Based on the 2022 Fiscal Year performance with respect to the factors listed above, in March of 2023 Mr. Zartler, Ms. Brock and Mr. Tompsett received the following bonus amounts \$205,777, \$394,100 and \$59,775 (pro-rated for his partial year of service), respectively.
+We maintained a short-term performance-based incentive program for the 2024 Fiscal Year.
+Bonuses awarded under this program were earned based on each officer's annualized base salary as of the end of the 2024 Fiscal Year and a pre-established target bonus percentage.
+For Fiscal Year 2024, Mr. Zartler, Ms. Brock and Mr. Tompsett had target bonuses percentages of 85%, 120% and 90%, respectively.
+Final bonuses were determined after considering achievement with respect to pre-established performance goals, specifically Adjusted EBITDA, direct operating expense, environmental, health and safety matters, and individual performance.
+Based on the 2024 Fiscal Year performance with respect to the metrics listed above, in February 2025, Mr. Zartler, Ms. Brock and Mr. Tompsett received the following bonus amounts of \$924,037, \$2,047,576 and \$964,946, respectively.